arvoelke/nengolib/README.md

 python setup.py install
 ```

-We recommend SciPy >= [0.16.0](https://github.com/scipy/scipy/releases/tag/v0.16.0) and NumPy >= [1.9.2](https://github.com/numpy/numpy/releases/tag/v1.9.2), as indicated by `requirements.txt`.
+We require SciPy >= [0.16.0](https://github.com/scipy/scipy/releases/tag/v0.16.0) and NumPy >= [1.9.2](https://github.com/numpy/numpy/releases/tag/v1.9.2), as indicated by `requirements.txt` but recommend versions 0.17.0 and 1.10 respectively (since that is what we test against).
 If the above `pip install` fails, the Python distribution [Anaconda](https://www.continuum.io/downloads) may be the easiest way to obtain both packages.

 On Windows, It may be quicker to pip install the [pre-built Windows binaries](http://www.lfd.uci.edu/~gohlke/pythonlibs/) for NumPy and Scipy.
 For other operating systems, we refer the user to the [SciPy installation guide](http://www.scipy.org/install.html) and the [NumPy installation guide](http://docs.scipy.org/doc/numpy-1.10.1/user/install.html).